rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 4. The **Preview Length** option sets the amount of words you wish to limit the preview to within the widget's post display.
 This can help reduce occurrences of controls overlaying the description and make your lists more uniform.

-5. The **Strip HTML Tags** option removes HTML tags from the description of an post.
+5. The **Strip HTML Tags** option removes HTML tags from the description of a post.

 6. The **Previews Per Page** setting allows you to determine how many previews appear per page within the widget.